Want to fight for the IFS Spartacus Combative Sparring?

 Step 2: Sell Event Tickets

 For each fighter, a batch of 50 sequentially-numbered General Admission tickets and a Commission Sheet will be sent to the coach (at the gym’s address) to sell; Premier Admission tickets are available to sell upon request.
 You and your coach are responsible for the face value of all tickets; therefore, it is your responsibility to safeguard them.
 The IFS requests that you sell at least 20 tickets because of the high-quality production costs of IFS shows.
 The IFS will reward the gym with a percentage of the tickets sold.
-Fighters who sell at least 20 individual tickets will be eligible to purchase VIP Ringside Table Seating separately if available.
+Please do not forget to bring the funds for sold tickets and return unsold tickets at the same time when you come in for the check-in/weigh-in.

 Step 3: Promote Your Fight